-The domestic use of coal (including anthracite) shows an overall decline between 1970 and 2005, falling by 97%.
+The domestic use of coal (including anthracite) shows an overall decline of 97% between 1970 and 2006.
 Domestic use of smokeless solid fuels (including coke) has also fallen significantly.
 This reflects a trend away from solid fuels towards alternatives such as electricity and gas in the domestic sector.
 Over the same period the domestic use of natural gas has significantly increased.